miharajster/BurnMaster/README.md

 Tested:
 - 16GB
+- 512GB

+Problems with GBA roms ins some folders.

 ## Updates
 Format the SD card to FAT32,Place the ‘update.bin’ file in the root directory.Then insert the BurnMaster.